Penalties for Late Payment and Non-Payment

 attorney and/or court costs.
 In addition, SCCU is

-authorized by state law to intercept an individual's
+law to intercept an individual's

 debt.
 Also note that the SCCU has the authority to

-post delinquent accounts to credit bureaus at the time
+post delinquent accounts to credit bureaus

-the University refers the account to SCCU.
+after the University refers the account to SCCU.

 Back to Top